Search

 • Prevent or reduce the development of other problems such as depression, anxiety and lack of motivation.

-• Raise community awareness about psychosis and bipolar disorder and tackle stigma.
+• Raise community awareness about psychosis and tackle stigma.

 What we do

-Each young person and their family will be allocated a Case Manager or contact person.
-A Case Manager is a professional who is responsible for the co-ordination of a range of services to meet the needs of young people with psychosis/bipolar disorder and their families.
-The Case Manager can also help the young person make plans for their future and will provide links/liaison with work, education, health and community support agencies.
+Each person and their family will be allocated a key worker.
+A key worker is a professional who is responsible for the coordination of a range of services to meet the needs of people with psychosis and their families.
+The key worker can also help the person make plans for their future and will provide links/liaison with work, education, health and community support agencies.

-The service understands that psychosis and bipolar disorder can have a major impact on a young person's family.
+The service understands that psychosis can have a major impact on a person's family.
 The service is committed to providing families and friends with information about the condition and support.
 A range of services are provided to meet these needs, including:

 • Individual sessions.